telerik/ajax-docs/getting-started/performance/radcompression.md

 </browsers>
 ````

-In this case enabling RadCompression at the same time would be fine, as when the compressed ViewState is saved in Session, it is not included in the response, so the RadCompression module does not compress it.

-## RadCompression and SessionPageState
+## Compression and SessionPageState

-Due to the fact that **RadCompression** module takes advantage of theASP.NET's **SessionPageStatePersister** there are some scenarios where you may need to fine-tune its settings:
+Due to the fact that the Compression module takes advantage of the ASP.NET `SessionPageStatePersister`, in some scenarios you may need to fine-tune its settings:

-* **ControlState** - by default, the **SessionPageStatePersister** doesn't add the **ControlState** to the **Session** so you may need to add it manually:
+* `ControlState`&mdash;By default, the `SessionPageStatePersister` doesn't add the `ControlState` to the `Session` so you may need to add it manually.

     **ASP.NET**